Current Spotlight: The Work-Clock

 Staff-General Eita has had a distinguished career in battle, a prisoner-of-war camp, and now politics.
 But she still loves the Dreaming Warship, even if its broken bones have a new and better purpose.

-Eftekhar is the ambassador and spy for a recently-conquered nation, fallen under the control of an empire with border-magic that rewrites maps and forces the world to follow.
+Eftekhar is the ambassador and spy for a recently-conquered nation, fallen to an empire with border-magic that rewrites maps and forces the world to follow.
 To confront the power of the Censor of Maps, Eftekhar must risk the erasure of her people, her history, and her own memories.

 Other Publications: Curious Fictions